ttu/dotnet-fake-json-server/README.md

 ```
 > GET /api/{collection}

 200 OK          : Collection is found
+400 Bad Request : Invalid query parameters
 404 Not Found   : Collection is not found or it is empty
 ```

 By default request returns results in and array.
 Headers have the collection's total item count (`X-Total-Count`) and pagination links (`Link`).